Bodhisattva: Length and nature of the path

-Bodhisattvas and Nirvana
+Nirvana

 Related to the different views on the different types of yanas or vehicles is the question of a bodhisattva's relationship to nirvāṇa.
 In the various Mahāyāna texts, two theories can be discerned.
 One view is the idea that a bodhisattva must postpone their awakening until full Buddhahood is attained (at which point one ceases to be reborn, which is the classical view of nirvāṇa).
 This view is promoted in some sutras like the Pañcavimsatisahasrika-prajñaparamita-sutra.
 The idea is also found in the Laṅkāvatāra Sūtra, which mentions that bodhisattvas take the following vow: "I shall not enter into final nirvana before all beings have been liberated."
 Likewise, the Śikṣāsamuccaya states "I must lead all beings to Liberation.
 I will stay here till the end, even for the sake of one living soul."

 The second theory is the idea that there are two kinds of nirvāṇa, the nirvāṇa of an arhat and a superior type of nirvāṇa called apratiṣṭhita (non-abiding) that allows a Buddha to remain engaged in the samsaric realms without being affected by them.
 This attainment was understood as a kind of non-dual state in which one is neither limited to samsara nor nirvana.
 A being who has reached this kind of nirvana is not restricted from manifesting in the samsaric realms, and yet they remain fully detached from the defilements found in these realms (and thus they can help others).

 This doctrine of non-abiding nirvana developed in the Yogacara school.
 As noted by Paul Williams, the idea of apratiṣṭhita nirvāṇa may have taken some time to develop and is not obvious in some of the early Mahāyāna literature, therefore while earlier sutras may sometimes speak of "postponement", later texts saw no need to postpone the "superior" apratiṣṭhita nirvāṇa.

 In this Yogacara model, the bodhisattva definitely rejects and avoids the liberation of the śravaka and pratyekabuddha, described in Mahāyāna literature as either inferior or "hina" (as in Asaṅga's fourth century Yogācārabhūmi) or as ultimately false or illusory (as in the Lotus Sūtra).
 That a bodhisattva has the option to pursue such a lesser path, but instead chooses the long path towards Buddhahood is one of the five criteria for one to be considered a bodhisattva.
 The other four are: being human, being a man, making a vow to become a Buddha in the presence of a previous Buddha, and receiving a prophecy from that Buddha.

 Over time, a more varied analysis of bodhisattva careers developed focused on one's motivation.
 This can be seen in the Tibetan Buddhist teaching on three types of motivation for generating bodhicitta.
-According to Patrul Rinpoche's 19th century Words of My Perfect Teacher (Kun bzang bla ma'i gzhal lung), a bodhisattva might be motivated in one of three ways.
+According to Patrul Rinpoche's 19th-century Words of My Perfect Teacher (Kun bzang bla ma'i gzhal lung), a bodhisattva might be motivated in one of three ways.
 They are: